f0cii/moxt/README.md

 A high-performance trading library, written in Mojo and C++, designed to simplify quantitative trading.

-To compile libmoxt.so, please visit [moxt-cpp](https://github.com/f0cii/moxt-cpp)

-Note: After compiling, please copy the compiled libmoxt.so file to this project directory.

 ## Features

 1. **Simple and Efficient Syntax**